Skip to content

 Every component in vue-form lives in one of three tiers (see CLAUDE.md):

 • Tier 1 — Primary.
-What users tag in templates: AsForm, AsField, AsIterator.
+What users tag in templates: AsForm, AsField, AsIterator, and AsCollapsible (the auto-resolved section-chrome component for custom layouts).
 Auto-resolved by AsResolver().

 • Tier 2 — Defaults.
 Swappable via :types or :components: AsInput, AsNumber, AsDecimal, AsSelect, AsRadio, AsCheckbox, AsDate, AsDatetime, AsTime, AsParagraph, AsAction, AsObject, AsArray, AsUnion, AsTuple, AsRef, AsFieldShell.
 Importable from @atscript/vue-form, not auto-imported.